Is Colostrum Important?

-As soon as the placenta is delivered at birth, your body will start to produce larger amounts of colostrum, on between day 3 and 5 your milk becomes whiter and more abundant.
+As soon as the placenta is delivered at birth, your body will start to produce larger amounts of colostrum.
+Between days 3 and 5, your milk becomes whiter and more abundant.
 Many mothers call this the "coming in" of milk.
 The gradual increase in milk gives your baby and your body time to adjust.
-By day 10 - 12 you will have achieved full production.
+By days 10 - 12, you will have achieved full production.

 On day one, your baby's stomach capacity is about 5-7 ml or the size of a marble.
 This is why just a few tsp of colostrum is needed to satisfy a baby’s appetite.
-On day seven, your baby’s tummy is about the size of a ping-pong ball, by then your milk supply will be meeting your baby’s demands with mature milk.
+On day seven, your baby’s tummy is about the size of a ping-pong ball.
+By then, your milk supply will meet your baby’s demands with mature milk.
 So, new mothers should not be worried about a low milk supply during the first few days.
-Breastfeed your baby as often as you can, so that your milk supply increases sufficiently.
+Breastfeed your baby as often as possible so your milk supply increases sufficiently.

-- A newborn baby has a tiny stomach, which can only take small amounts, and colostrum is provided in small amounts.
+- A newborn baby has a tiny stomach, which can only take small amounts, and colostrum is provided in small quantities.

-- It is a concentrated (high in nutrients) liquid that is made especially for a baby’s needs.
+- It is a concentrated (high in nutrients) liquid made especially for a baby’s needs.

 - Colostrum also contains many antibodies and growth factors.
 The growth factors support the development of a baby’s digestive system, and the antibodies promote the immune system.

-- It contains immunoglobulin A, which is an antibody that protects the baby against infections of the throat, lungs, and intestines.
+- It contains immunoglobulin A, an antibody that protects the baby against infections of the throat, lungs, and intestines.

 - It contains protective white cells, which help destroy disease-causing bacteria and viruses.

-- A new scientific discovery is the presence of a substance called pancreatic secretory trpsin inhibitor (PSTI).
+- A new scientific discovery is the presence of a substance called pancreatic secretory trypsin inhibitor (PSTI).
 This ingredient in breast milk is seven times higher in colostrum.
 It provides extra gut protection.

 - Colostrum encourages the growth of good bacteria because of its ph level.